NOAA-ORR-ERD/WebGnomeClient/doc/location_files/boston_and_vicinity_examples.rst

 How does the oil's trajectory change from the spring to the fall example?

-**Hints:**
+**Tip:**

-1. Remember to change the spill release time first rather than the model start time to automatically synchronize these two.
+Remember to change the spill release time first rather than the model start time to automatically synchronize these two.